eypulla/DSA210-TermProject/README.md

 ### Conclusions

-**1. Development Over Pure Wealth.** The most significant finding is that HDI consistently outperforms GDP per capita as a predictor of success.
+**1. Development Over Pure Wealth** The most significant finding is that HDI consistently outperforms GDP per capita as a predictor of success.
 This suggests that volleyball excellence is more closely linked to broad societal well-being (health, education, and equality) than to raw economic output alone.
 In the multiple regression models, the impact of HDI was notably higher for women’s teams, indicating that gender-specific sports performance is highly sensitive to overall national development.

-**2. The Population Paradox.** We found no significant statistical evidence that a larger population leads to better volleyball results (Spearman r ≈ 0.10, p > 0.05).
+**2. The Population Paradox** We found no significant statistical evidence that a larger population leads to better volleyball results (Spearman r ≈ 0.10, p > 0.05).
 Nations like Slovenia (approx. 2.1M people) consistently outrank countries with populations 50 to 100 times larger.
 This confirms our hypothesis that the "quality" of the athletic pipeline and specialized infrastructure is far more important than the "quantity" of potential athletes.

 **3. The "Volleyball Culture" Factor.** Our residual analysis across all ML and regression models highlighted Brazil and Turkey as the most significant "positive outliers."
 These nations produce world-class results that far exceed what their economic and development indicators predict.
 This leads to the conclusion that qualitative factors—such as institutional federation support, historical tradition, and high national interest—can overcome economic limitations.

-**Predictive Feasibility.** While linear and kNN models showed comparable performance, the M3 model (Log GDP + HDI) provided the most reliable predictions.
+**4. Predictive Feasibility** While linear and kNN models showed comparable performance, the M3 model (Log GDP + HDI) provided the most reliable predictions.
 However, the moderate R² values suggest that while socioeconomic data provides a strong foundation, roughly 40-50% of volleyball success is determined by variables outside traditional economic datasets, such as tactical innovation and coaching quality.

 ---